 How Serious Is the COVID-19 Recession?

 First, let’s take a look at the severity of the global economic situation to get a better understanding of the crisis.
 How serious you ask?
-Serious enough that even the $7 trillion worth of combined stimulus packages, the largest of its kind, from world economies is touted only as of the ‘bare minimum’ by many experts.
+Serious enough that even the $7 trillion worth of combined stimulus packages, the largest of its kind.
 Industries, particularly the travel and hospitality industry are taking an unprecedented nosedive as a result of travel restrictions, quarantine measures, and social distancing policies.

 Of course, there are plenty of essential on-site jobs but the thought of venturing outdoors and the risk of possibly infecting you and your loved ones is enough reason for people to stay indoors.
 The more people stay indoors, the sooner our economy and society recover.

 It’s best to consider what are our options as of now.
 The Covid-19 pandemic has forced most businesses to shut down and even nearly bankrupt entire industries and furloughed workers.
 And those with reduced hours are struggling to keep their finances afloat.
 However, even as global assets are wiped out, your personal assets, namely your foreign language and writing skills, aren’t.

 Copywriters are frequently responsible for multiple content creations in business marketing.
 From advertisements, slogans, articles, web pages, social media content, brochures, emails, etc. They help convert readers into potential leads, and then into buyers and clients.
 And multilingual copywriting is simply copywriting done in different languages but with more style and creative flare than plain, old translation.
 It is more commonly known as transcreation.